 “We do not have exact numbers on what each party’s annual conference earns, though we know it is a lot.”

 The Labour and Conservative conferences typically attract around 12,000 attendees each year.
 Parties receive income from attendees and from business and outside interests looking to influence them.
 Companies can pay thousands of pounds for everything from being allowed to drop leaflets in rooms in affiliated hotels where conference attendees are staying, through to stands to promote key messages, to organising or sponsoring events.

 We do not have exact numbers on what each party’s annual conference earns, though we know it is a lot.
-In 2021, party conferences (and this includes smaller gatherings throughout the year, not just the big autumn meet) raised £4,519,000 for the Conservatives (down from £5,379,000 in 2019).
-Labour’s accounts do not separate conference income from other commercial income, but the party raised £2,977,000 in 2021 (down significantly from £5,139,000 in 2019).
-This year will be the second since the outbreak of Covid-19 in which Conservative and Labour conferences will be held in person, and there will be some hope that revenue incomes will recover.
+In 2022, party conferences (and this includes smaller gatherings throughout the year, not just the big autumn meet) raised £6,281,000 for the Conservatives (up from £4,519,000 in 2021).

 To enthuse activists and measure the party mood